Azure/Spark-Operationalization-On-Azure/README.md

 Provision the Linux Data Science VM.
 Using this VM, you can deploy a model or pipeline as a web service and call the web service for testing.

 #### 1.1 Install the Azure ML CLI

+Do they need to install the Azure CLI first?

---- from where
+* from where
---- what is the command
+  * what is the command

 ### 2. Set up the environment

 #### 2.1 Provision ACR (required)

+az acr create -name myRegistry -resource-group myResourceGroup -l southcentralus --storage-account-name myStorageAccount

+For more information on managing Azure container  with the Azure CLI, see [az acr](https://docs.microsoft.com/en-us/cli/azure/acr).

 #### 2.2 Provision ACS (optional for production deployment scenario)

+az acs create -name myCluster -resource-group myResourceGroup

+For more information on managing Azure container services with the Azure CLI, see [az acs](https://docs.microsoft.com/en-us/cli/azure/acs).

 #### 2.3 Provision HDI Spark (optional for production deployment scenario)